Claudio Beauvue: Lyon

 On 27 June 2015, Beauvue joined Lyon on a four-year contract.
 The transfer fee was estimated at €4.5 million, with €3 million bonus.
 He played his first match with the side against Paris Saint-Germain, a 2–0 loss in the Trophée des Champions played in Montreal.
 He scored his first goal with the club in a 1–0 win against former club Guingamp at the Stade du Roudourou.
 He did not celebrate the goal, however, and opted to spend the night at the Panier des Salades, a bar frequented by Guingamp fans.

 Despite his numerous first-team starts, Beauvue failed to fit in with the Lyon style of play, which is more focused on passing and possession.
 He scored his last goal for the club against another former side, Troyes.

-Celta
+Celta Vigo

-On 16 January 2016, during the winter transfer window, Beauvue joined Spanish La Liga side Celta on a €5 million transfer fee, along with a €2.5 million bonus.
+On 16 January 2016, during the winter transfer window, Beauvue joined Spanish La Liga side Celta Vigo on a €5 million transfer fee, along with a €2.5 million bonus.
 He signed a five-year contract.

-Leganés (loan)
+Loan to Leganés

 On 29 August 2017, Beauvue was loaned to fellow top tier club Leganés, for one season.

-Caen (loan)
+Loan to Caen

 On 30 August 2018, Beauvue joined Caen on loan for the 2018–19 season.
 Caen secured an option to sign him permanently.